 What if I take the risk and get caught?

-As we've already discussed, making a claim on a fronted policy could result in your claim being rejected.
-Though your insurer would legally have to pay out for any third parties involved it could refuse to pay out for your costs, whether that's damage to the car or injury costs.
+Though your insurer would legally have to pay out for any third parties involved, they could refuse to pay out for your costs, whether that's damage to the car or injury costs.

 That's not to mention the fact fronting is a type of insurance fraud which is illegal and means you or the main user of the car could find yourselves in court.